nv78/Autonomous-Intelligence/README.md

 ## Workflow Example

-1. **Input Query**: The user provides a task, e.g., "Reach out to a list of 10,000 New York-based heads of AI who work in mid-sized finance companies."
+1. **Input Query**: The user provides a task, e.g., “Reach out to a list of 10,000 New York-based heads of AI who work in mid-sized finance companies.”
 2. **Data Collection**: The orchestrator leverages an AI-powered data foundation and the web to source the most reliable leads.
 The agent processes the input criteria to generate a list, such as Job Title: Data Scientist, Industry: Technology, Company Size: >1,000, Location: United States
 3. **Agent Workflow**: The AI workflow processes the input by applying specific rules and guidelines to filter the data.
 Agents collaborate to refine the lead list and create tailored email drafts for each contact.
 4. **Email and List Generation**: The system outputs a curated list of leads, including contact information, along with tailored email content ready for automated delivery.